ettysekhon/eric/README.md

 ## Backlog

-* 3 pin entry failure then account is locked
+1. 3 pin entry failure then account is locked
-4. if account is real account create page to show
+* if account is real account create page to show
-6. expander accordian (maybe earlier)
+* expander accordian
-7. nav bar header with parallax
+* nav bar header with parallax
-1. swipeable screen (left makes you pop navigator)
+* swipeable screen (left makes you pop navigator)
-4. Use PixelRatio for Images?
+* Use PixelRatio for Images?
-5. real data use HTTPS API?
+* real data use HTTPS API?

-## Backlog/Nice to haves
-1. Responsive text - bigger text for bigger devices
+* Responsive text - bigger text for bigger devices
-2. Use React Native Navigator Experimental
+* Use React Native Navigator Experimental